krPanjla/FinalProject/README.md

 # Project__android

-this is a app from our final project to share data
+this is a app for our final project
-Abey pagal bnare hain